June 30, 2021

 Some of GLSL features, such as embedded arrays, are not supported because we don’t need them.

-You can download Clay shader compiler command-line tool for Windows and Linux with all shader languages back ends (Vulkan SPIR-V, OpenGL SPIR-V, OpenGL GLSL, OpenGLES GLSL, Direct3D12 HLSL, Direct3D11 HLSL, WebGPU WGSL, Metal MSL, and Cuda) here.
+You can download the latest Clay shader compiler command-line tool for Windows and Linux with all shader languages back ends (Vulkan SPIR-V, OpenGL SPIR-V, OpenGL GLSL, OpenGLES GLSL, Direct3D12 HLSL, Direct3D11 HLSL, WebGPU WGSL, Metal MSL, Cuda, and Hip) here: